SAFE HOME. SECURE FUTURE.

 The project aligns with the Weber-Morgan Local Homeless Council’s goals to keep homelessness rare, brief, and non-recurring.

-Help furnish YCC’s Transitional Housing units!
+Help furnish YCC’s transitional housing units!

 Contributing is easy using our Transitional Housing Amazon Wish List.
 Your donation will do more than furnish rooms; it will help create warm, welcoming homes for those in our Housing program.